cnguyen123/node_hostname_test/README.md

 * Expose the application through Traefik Ingress.

-The experiment was implemented on an `k3s Kubernetes cluster`.
+The experiment was implemented on a `k3s Kubernetes cluster`.

 ---